Sponsor a TGF Bird Today!

 Paulie came to us when his long-time owner had to go into an assisted care facility.
 His feather follicles appear to be damaged from his plucking, so it is likely he will be a bare-chested fellow the rest of his life.
 He is approximately 13 years old and is a sweet boy who would love to go into a caring home again.
 Until then, would you like to sponsor his care?

-I have THREE sponsors – thank you Matt N., Allison C. and Patricia O.!
+I have two sponsors – thank you Allison C. and Patricia O.!

 Aileron – Yellow Naped Amazon

 Aileron is a 42 year old Yellow-naped Amazon that has been with us a number of years.
 He was named after a part of an airplane – how appropriate as he can still fly with the best of the flock!
 While Aileron is adoptable, because of his age and more challenging personality it has been difficult to find him the right home.
 In the meantime, this handsome guy could use a sponsor to help support his care at the aviary.

 I have a sponsor – thank you Elisa R.!

 Dos Patas lost his best friend, Bandito, in April 2013.
 They came out of a bad situation together, and have been at TGF since 2006.
 He is surely missing his best friend, but has been slowly learning to be more independent and active on his own.